Air France at 80 for years! Many years of smooth flights without incident! (video)

 Cinematograph aboard Air France aircraft!

-A flight Paris - New York lasts 3 hours and 20 minutes at Mach 2 speed.
+A flight Paris - New York took 3 hours and 20 minutes at Mach 2 speed.
 The speed of the Concorde plane exceeded that of the twilight, being able to match or exceed the speed of rotation of the earth.
 On flights to the west, it was possible to arrive at a local time earlier than the departure time.
 Concorde aircraft flew to 2003.

 At the end of the years `80, Air France ranks 3 in the passenger transport classification.
 In 1993, the Air France Group appeared, after Air France bought UTA, the main shareholder of Air Inter.